Sinamajidi/PIP_Package_Updater/README.md

 ## :heavy_check_mark: PIP Package Updater!
-Deascription: With This Project You Can Easily Update all of your pip packages or custom package(s).
+Description: With This Project You Can Easily Update all of your pip packages or custom package(s).

 Requirements: